Subscribe yourself and others to a report or dashboard in the Power BI service

 Manage your subscriptions

-There are 2 paths to the screen for managing your subscriptions.
-The first is by selecting Manage all subscriptions from the Subscribe to emails dialog (see step 3 above).
+Only the person who created the subscription can manage it.
+There are two paths to the screen for managing your subscriptions.
+The first is by selecting Manage all subscriptions from the Subscribe to emails dialog (see screenshots below step 4 above).
 The second is by selecting the Power BI cog icon from the top menubar and choosing Settings.

-A subscription will end if the Pro license expires, the dashboard or report is deleted by the owner, the user account used to create the subscription is deleted.
+A subscription ends if the Pro license expires, the owner deletes the dashboard or report, or the user account used to create the subscription is deleted.

 Considerations and troubleshooting

-- Email subscriptions do not support most custom visuals.
+- Email subscriptions don't support most custom visuals.
 The one exception is those custom visuals that have been certified.

 - Email subscriptions are sent with the report's default filter and slicer states.
-Any changes to the defaults that you make before subscribing will not show up in the email.
+Any changes to the defaults that you make after subscribing don't show up in the email.

-- For dashboards subscriptions specifically, certain types of tiles are not yet supported.
+- For dashboards subscriptions specifically, certain types of tiles aren't yet supported.
 These include: streaming tiles, video tiles, custom web content tiles.

-- If you share a dashboard with a colleague outside of your tenant, they will not be able to subscribe to the dashboard or its associated report pages.
-So if you are firstname.lastname@example.org, you can share with anyone@ABC.com.
-But anyone@ABC.com cannot subscribe to the shared content.
+- If you share a dashboard with a colleague outside of your tenant, you can't also create a subscription for that colleague.
+So if you are firstname.lastname@example.org, you can share with anyone@ABC.com, but you can't yet subscribe anyone@ABC.com and they can't subscribe to shared content.

 - Subscriptions may fail on dashboards or reports with extremely large images due to email size limits.

-- Power BI automatically pauses refresh on datasets associated with dashboards and reports that have not been visited in more than 2 months.
-However, if you add a subscription to a dashboard or report, it will not be paused even if it goes unvisited.
+- Power BI automatically pauses refresh on datasets associated with dashboards and reports that haven't been visited in more than two months.
+However, if you add a subscription to a dashboard or report, it doesn't pause even if it goes unvisited.

-- If you are not receiving the subscription emails, ensure that your User Principal Name (UPN) is able to receive emails.
+- If you aren't receiving the subscription emails, ensure that your User Principal Name (UPN) can receive emails.
 The Power BI team is working on relaxing this requirement, so stay tuned.